 As for college basketball, the longest game in NCAA men’s basketball history was a similar 75-minute, seven-overtime game between Bradley and Cincinnati in 1981.
 That came before a shot clock was implemented as well.

 The sport of basketball has come a long way since the pre-shot clock days.
 I’m not sure we’ll ever see another six- or seven-overtime game, and that’s probably for the best.
-The average points per game per team is the highest its been since the 1980s, so sit back and enjoy the fireworks.
+We arguably have the best collection of basketball players ever and regular-season games are starting to become as exciting as the playoffs.
+Not to mention, the average points per game per team is the highest its been since the 1980s, so sit back and enjoy the fireworks.